-But what is an associate degree and how important can it be?
-These are questions that are addressed below to assist high school graduates in determining the education and career paths they want to take.
+This article discusses what is an associate degree and how important can it be.
+These are questions that are addressed below to assist high school graduates in determining the ideal college majors to pursue and career paths they might want to take.

 An associate degree is a special program that an individual can undertake at the undergraduate level at a community or vocational college.
 Through it, students can gain basic academic and technical skills and knowledge for two years.
 With these, they can seek employment or go for further education (EDSmart, 2020; Haidar, 2020).